Fratton railway station: History

-Originally, an alternative interchange station for the Southsea Railway was to be built at Copnor, Portsmouth - at the purposely built Station Road - but was never was, with Fratton being the later preferred location.
+Originally, an alternative interchange station for the Southsea Railway was to be built at Copnor, Portsmouth – at the purposely built Station Road – but it never was, with Fratton being the later preferred location.
 Ironically, Station Road still survives in Copnor today.
 The unbuilt station site, near today's Copnor Bridge, has since been developed with a short row of terraced houses, a bus stop and a public lavatory block.

 Fratton railway station and the Southsea Railway were jointly opened on 1 July 1885 by Lady Ada Mary Willis (née Neeld), wife of General Sir George Willis, the Lieutenant Governor of Portsmouth.
 Fratton railway station was used as the interchange station to the Southsea Railway branch line, whose original 1885 terminus at Southsea station was built on Granada Road, Southsea, replaced by East Southsea in 1904.
 On 4 July 1905, Fratton railway station's name was changed to Fratton & Southsea.

 In 1891, the main Portsmouth Town engine sheds were moved to the railway sidings at Fratton.
 By 1914, with the threat of the First World War and an urgent need to expand railway freight sidings in Fratton, the loss-making Southsea Railway branch line was closed to passengers on 6 August 1914 and became an overflow freight siding, and never reopened.
 After the war, Fratton & Southsea reverted to its original name of Fratton on 1 December 1921.
 The Southsea name was later reused to rename the main Portsmouth Town station in 1925, to Portsmouth & Southsea.

 After the Motive power depot closed in the late 1950s, some former sidings were used during the withdrawal of the South West Trains greyhound fleet around 2003.
 The same sidings were then used in 2007 and in 2009 for freight trials, this involved DB Schenker Rail (UK) hauling small container trains to and from Eastleigh.
 The Idea was abandoned in 2010 due to running costs.